What is a Community Land Trust?

 TCLT is governed by a three-part Board of Directors:

-TCLT homeowners; TCLT neighbors; Professional advocates.
+TCLT homeowners or other people with lower incomes; TCLT neighbors; Professional advocates.

 This mix of community members ensures that we address the range of community interests.
 But the mix also provides the support necessary to make our organization thrive!

 Charlie Silver came to Northern Arizona in 1976 to film and document the building of a community school house on the Navajo Nation.
 Three years later he moved to Northern Arizona full time, eventually migrating from the Navajo Nation, to Winslow, to Flagstaff.
-Charlie has worked in Flagstaff’s last sawmill, construction, as a wildlands firefighter, set up many of the City of Flagstaff’s first computers, as a librarian, and as an intellectual property liaison for a major US Corporation.
+Charlie worked in Flagstaff’s last sawmill, construction, as a wildlands firefighter, set up many of the City of Flagstaff’s first computers, as a librarian, and as an intellectual property liaison for a major US Corporation.
 He can often be found at City Council meetings monitoring issues especially around the City’s zoning code, development activity, affordable housing, and social justice.
 Charlie, was a co-recipient with Duffie Westheimer, of the 2017 Livable Community Award sponsored by Friends of Flagstaff’s Future.
 He is or has also been on the Boards of The Literacy Center, Friends of the Flagstaff Public Library, and Stand Up for Flagstaff.

 Eric Souders is an Accredited Wealth Management Advisor at Ascendant Financial Solutions.
 He is concerned about the wealth inequality and neoliberalism that is shaping our local and national economies.
 He is an outspoken supporter of Flagstaff’s increased minimum wage ordinance and a strong proponent for socially responsible investing.
 He has been a board member of Friends of Flagstaff’s Future and Willow Bend.
 Additionally, for many years, he has been the 4H llama project leader as well as the llama superintendent at the Coconino County Fair.